 - Go on an organized trip

-If you're interested in learning more about the upcoming 2018 Cafe's, please email Kathy at email@example.com.
+If you're interested in learning more about the upcoming 2018 Cafe's or to volunteer, please email Kathy at email@example.com.

 Connect with us on Facebook at: J1 Cafe on Facebook and check out Virginia Beach International Student Outreach Program